nextgis/docs_ngweb/source/mapstyles.rst

 To upload a pre-made style click "Select a style" or drag a file to this field (see in :numref:`upload_svg_qgis_style`).

-Here, if necessary, you can select the SVG marker library resource, which contains the icon to be displayed on the Web Map.
+If you need to use specially-made markers, you can select the SVG marker library resource, which contains the icon to be displayed on the Web Map.

 .. figure:: _static/upload_svg_qgis_style_en_2.png
    :name: upload_svg_qgis_style